hashicorp/terraform/website/docs/providers/type/misc-index.html.markdown

   Category for database vendors.
 ---

-# Misc Providers
+# Miscellaneous Providers

-Description of some misc providers
+This is a group of miscellaneous providers offer specific capabilities that can be useful when working with Terraform.
+These providers are primarily supported by the vendors and the Terraform community, and are tested by HashiCorp.

 [Archive](/docs/providers/archive/index.html)